BaKietNguyenUq/PatternAnalysis-2025/recognition/Siamese-49061729/README.md

 #### 1. Testing accuracy

-- This is the overall accuracy of the model on the testset.
+- This is the accuracy of the model on the testset.

 #### 2. Testing AUC ROC (Area Under the Receiver Operating Characteristic Curve)